Darren Waller: 2020

-In Week 2 of the 2020 season against the New Orleans Saints on Monday Night Football, he had 12 receptions for 103 receiving yards and one receiving touchdown in the 34–24 victory.
+In Week 2 of the 2020 season against the New Orleans Saints, he had 12 receptions for 103 receiving yards and one receiving touchdown in the 34–24 victory.
 He was fined $30,000 by the NFL on October 5, 2020, for hosting a maskless charity event during the COVID-19 pandemic in violation of the NFL's COVID-19 protocols for the 2020 season.
 In Week 13 against the New York Jets, Waller had 13 receptions for 200 receiving yards, establishing a new Raiders franchise record for a tight end, while also scoring two touchdowns in a 31–28 win.
-In Week 15 against the Los Angeles Chargers on Thursday Night Football, Waller had nine receptions for 150 yards and a touchdown during the 30–27 overtime loss.
+In Week 15 against the Los Angeles Chargers, Waller had nine receptions for 150 yards and a touchdown during the 30–27 overtime loss.
 In Week 16 against the Miami Dolphins, Waller recorded 5 catches for 112 yards during the 26–25 loss.
 In Week 17 against the Denver Broncos, Waller recorded nine catches for 117 yards and a touchdown as well as catching the game winning two-point conversion attempt late in the fourth quarter to secure a 32–31 win for the Raiders.

 For the 2020 season, Waller established career highs in receptions (107), receiving yards (1,196) and touchdowns (9).
 His 107 receptions ranked fourth in the NFL and first among tight ends, while his yardage ranked tenth overall and second among tight ends (behind Travis Kelce's 1,416 yards).
 He was named to the Pro Bowl for the first time.
 He was ranked 35th by his fellow players on the NFL Top 100 Players of 2021.